fbpx

 The Project

-This project will look to remove lead flashings and lead nailheads in the roofs of buildings in areas where it is accessible to kea and replace it with safe, non-toxic alternatives.
-The focus of our work will be on predominantly privately owned buildings at front country sites (i.e. around human habitation) which are known hotspots for lead poisoning in kea.
+This project removed lead flashings and lead nailheads in the roofs of buildings in areas where it was accessible to kea and replace it with safe, non-toxic alternatives.
+The focus of our work was on predominantly privately owned buildings at front country sites (i.e. around human habitation) which are known hotspots for lead poisoning in kea.

 Our Team